 In a fast-moving world of new foods, food scares, fake news and health epidemics, WFF’s mission of elevating and clarifying important food science conversations for consumers – is imperative.

-Not only focused on the family unit food and nutrition decisions at a micro level, this conference also aims to explore the wider macro food world – its connectedness, sustainability and impact on individuals, families and communities.
+Not only focused on the family unit food and nutrition decisions at a micro level, this conference also aims to explore the wider macro food world – its connectedness, sustainability, safety and security and impact on individuals, families and communities.

-Why Women?
+Why do we focus on women?
 Women are the key decision makers of family food and nutrition choices.
 Women together control US$20 trillion of the world economy, 93% of all food consumer purchases and 85% of all consumer purchases*.
 They are also the primary caregivers of children and the elderly.

 As women are generally the main guardians of a family’s well-being of which food and nutrition is a key aspect, it is important that women are up-to-date with the latest research, thoughts and innovations in this space – so as to be able to make the best food decisions for their family and loved ones.
 WFF serves as a platform to bring women food consumers towards a better understanding of a highly fast-paced, fast-changing and increasingly disrupted food world.